ppy/osu-framework/README.md

 ## Developing a game using osu!framework

 If you want to get started making your own game project using osu!framework, check out our [project templates](https://github.com/ppy/osu-framework/tree/master/osu.Framework.Templates).
 You can either start off from an empty project, or take a peek at a working sample game.
-Either way, full project structure, cross-platform support and testing setup are included!
+Either way, full project structure, cross-platform support, and testing setup are included!

 ## Projects that use osu!framework